 The regular meetings shall be held each month, the date and hour to be set by the Board.
 The annual organization meeting shall be in January.
 Officers shall be elected and installed.
-At the same meeting, the Board shall elect and fix the compensation of a fiscal officer, who shall serve for a term of one year.
+At/or prior to this meeting, the Board shall elect and fix the compensation of a fiscal officer, who shall serve for a term of one year.
 The fiscal officer shall execute a bond in an amount and with surety approved by the Board, payable to the Board, and conditioned for the faithful performance of the official duties required.
 The Board shall appoint a deputy fiscal officer, for a term of one year, and authorize such deputy to receive and disburse funds.
 Such deputy shall execute a bond in the same manner as the fiscal officer.

 The order of business for regular meetings shall include, but not be limited to, the following items which shall be covered in the sequence shown so far as circumstances will permit.

 Visitors' comments will be entertained during the designated time for Public Participation at each Board meeting.
 The presiding officer may set a time limit for the comments.
 Each speaker will give his/her name and address.
 At the end of each visitor's comments, Board members may ask questions.
 Board members may respond to the speaker's questions and/or concerns or refer them to the appropriate Board committee for review.
 The committee will report back to the Board after review of the concerns.

 A quorum for the transaction of business at any meeting shall consist of a majority of members of the Board.
 Proceedings of all meetings shall be governed by ROBERT'S RULES OF ORDER.

 Special meetings may be called by the president, or at the request of three or more members, for the transaction of business as stated in the call for the meeting.